Business guidelines and safety plans

-All businesses are required to lodge a COVID-19 Safety Plan by filling out the relevant checklists available.
+All businesses are required to lodge a COVID-19 Safety Plan.

-By completing the online COVID-19 Safety Plan checklist relevant to your business or organisation, you will be able to demonstrate how you will meet the required physical distancing and hygiene rules.
+To lodge a COVID-19 Safety Plan you will need to complete the checklist relevant to your business or organisation.
+The checklist will demonstrate how you will meet the required physical distancing and hygiene rules.